 In March 2008, Forest Gate entered into a third joint venture agreement with Emerald Bay to acquire a 38% working interest in the Kelsey exploration well in Alberta.

-In April 2008, Forest Gate increased its interest in the oil producing Ferrybank well to 47.5%.
-In August, drilling was successful at Kelsey and this gas well will be tied-in in the fourth quarter.
+In August, drilling was successful at Kelsey and this gas well was tied-in in the first quarter of 2009.